ycpcs/cs320-spring2021/assign/assign04.md

 ## Expectations

 **Milestone 1: Baseline Prototype**.
 You should be ready to demonstrate some concrete progress on your project in the form of a basic prototype.
 The prototype should support some of the functionality described in your proposal, but it can be in a very basic form.
+Include a one-two page document which describes what you have done for the first Milestone.
+You could include screenshots etc. in the document.

 **Milestone 2: 50% Progress**: For this milestone, you should be about half of the way towards completion of the project.
-There should be some substantial progress towards completing the proposed work.
+There should be some substantial progress towards completing the proposed work.Include a one-two page document which describes what you have done for the second Milestone.

 **Milestone 3: Final Project Demo**.
 This is the completed project.